12 Logistic Regression

 • Prospective cohort study: We take a random sample of healthy people from the population.
 We follow this cohort over many years, recording data about the risk factors they are exposed to during this time, and then record whether they have been diagnosed with the disease by the end of the study period.

 • Retrospective cohort study: We take a random sample from the population.
 Some of the sampled people have the disease, others do not.
-We ask them about the risk factors they were exposed.
+We ask them about the risk factors they were exposed to.

 These are very different study designs, and they may make sense in different circumstances.
 A prospective cohort study seems most desirable, since we can collect very detailed data about each person as they are exposed to the risk factors, and see who develops the disease—but depending on the disease, such a study may take decades to yield useful data.
 We’d be sitting around for years just waiting for some of the people to develop the disease.